 If you step back and take a glance at your bookshelf does a specific colour feature more prominently?
 Every so often I see wonderful bookstagram posts where there is a spread of rainbow books, or a collection of beautiful spring coloured books arranged just so.
-Which got me to thinking, I don’t think I own… Continue reading What Colour Books Call to You?
+Which got me to thinking, I don’t think I own… Continue reading What Colour Book Covers Call to You?

 Ivy Gamble has never wanted to be magic.
 She is perfectly happy with her life—she has an almost-sustainable career as a private investigator, and an empty apartment, and a slight drinking problem.
 It's a great life and she doesn't wish she was like her estranged sister, the magically gifted professor Tabitha.
 But when Ivy is… Continue reading Magic for Liars by Sarah Gailey –Review